-The Regional Consultative Committee on Disaster Management (RCC) comprises of members who are working in key Government positions in the national disaster management systems of countries of the Asia and the Pacific region and was established at the initiative by the Asian Disaster Preparedness Center (ADPC) in 2000.
+The Regional Consultative Committee on Disaster Management (RCC), established by the Asian Disaster Preparedness Centre (ADPC) in 2000, is comprised of members working in key Government positions in the national disaster management systems of countries across Asia and the Pacific.
 Its role as a consultative mechanism for regional cooperation is recognized and affirmed by the Charter of ADPC.

 To date, 26 countries are represented by 30 RCC Members from the Asia and Pacific regions, namely, Afghanistan, Bangladesh Bhutan, Brunei, Cambodia, China, Georgia, India, Indonesia, Iran, Jordan, Kazakhstan, Korea, Lao PDR, Malaysia, Maldives, Mongolia, Myanmar, Nepal, Pakistan, Papua New Guinea, Philippines, Sri Lanka, Thailand, Timor Leste and Viet Nam.